Jun-Murakami/monaco-notepad/README.md

 3. **Basic Usage**
    - Create new notes with the "New" button
+   - Open and edit local files directly
-   - Import existing files via the "Import" button
+   - Import existing files to create new notes
-   - Export notes to files using the "Export" button
+   - Export notes to files when needed
    - Select programming language for proper syntax highlighting

 ## Technical Details